 - Consider Self-Studying: While preparatory courses can be helpful, self-studying can be a more affordable option.
 Utilize free and low-cost resources, such as textbooks, online lectures, and practice exams, while considering the total cost of USMLE journey.

-- Plan Ahead: After getting to know the USMLE Step 1 fees in India, planning can help reduce travel and lodging expenses.
+- Plan Ahead: After getting to know the cost of Step 1 USMLE in India, planning can help reduce travel and lodging expenses.
 Book your travel and lodging in advance, and take advantage of discounts and deals offered by airlines and hotels.

 - Apply for Scholarships: There are several scholarships and grants available to international students pursuing the USMLE.
 Research and apply for these scholarships to reduce the financial burden of the USMLE journey.